Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Probabilistic Abstract Rewriting System

-\paragraph*{Probabilistic vs Non-deterministic.} It is important to have clear the distinction between probabilistic choice (which \emph{globally happens with certitude}) and non-deterministic choice (which leads to different distributions of outcomes.)
-Let us discuss some examples. \begin{example}[A deterministic \PARS] Fig.~\ref{fig:walk} shows a simple random walk over $\Nat$, which describes a gambler starting with $2$ points and playing a game where every time he either gains $1$ point with probablity $1/2$ or looses $1$ point with probability $1/2$.
+\paragraph{Probabilistic vs Non-deterministic.} It is important to understand the distinction between probabilistic choice (which \emph{globally happens with certitude}) and non-deterministic choice (which leads to different distributions of outcomes.)
+Let us discuss some examples. \begin{exa}[A deterministic \PARS] Fig.~\ref{fig:walk} shows a simple random walk over $\Nat$, which describes a gambler starting with $2$ points and playing a game where every time he either gains $1$ point with probablity $1/2$ or looses $1$ point with probability $1/2$.
 This system is encoded by the following \PARS on $\Nat$: $n+1 \red \{n^{1/2}, (n+2)^{1/2}\}$.
 Such a \PARS is \emph{deterministic}, because for every element, at most one choice applies.
-Note that $0$ is a normal form. \end{example} \begin{example}[A non-deterministic \PARS] Assume now (Fig.~\ref{fig:walk_stop}) that the gambler of Example~\ref{ex:walk} is also given the possibility to stop at any time.
-The two choices are here encoded as follows: $n+1 \red \{n^{1/2}, (n+2)^{1/2}\},\quad n+1 \red \{\texttt{stop}^1\}$. \end{example}
+Note that $0$ is the (only) normal form. \end{exa} \begin{exa}[A non-deterministic \PARS] Assume now (Fig.~\ref{fig:walk_stop}) that the gambler of Example~\ref{ex:walk} is also given the possibility to stop at any time.
+The two choices are here encoded as follows:

+The choice between two possible rules makes the system non-deterministic, and therefore the system can evolve in several different ways.
+Fig.~\ref{fig:walk_stop} illustrates one possible way. \end{exa}

 {